open/close all folders

 - Bait-and-Switch Boss: The player doesn't fight him in the end; instead, they fight a Xenomorph that burst out of his chest.

-- Big Bad: Technically, since Ze Professor wants Conker because this guy needs a new leg for his table.
+- Big Bad: If only from a nominal standpoint, since Ze Professor wants Conker because this guy needs a new leg for his table.
 He doesn't really do much though.

 - Deader Than Dead: Killed by a Chest Burster, then Thrown Out the Airlock.

 - Evil Sounds Deep: He has a very deep, growly voice.

 - King Koopa Copy: Parodied.
 He looks and sounds the part, but is hopelessly incompetent and manchildish.

 - Orcus on His Throne: His guards do all the work for him.

 - Rich in Dollars, Poor in Sense: He's a rich and powerful king, but he's so stupid that he has to have a scientist specifically tell him that his side table is clearly missing a leg, which is why he keeps spilling his milk.

 - Stupid Evil: He has no real evil plan; he just wants a new table leg so he can drink his milk without spilling it.